-2. Annual Grant: At the first Board meeting following each annual meeting of stockholders of the Company, each Non-Employee Director who continues to serve as a me mber of the Board following such stockholders meeting will be automatically, and without further action by the Board or Compensation Committee, granted the following two equity awards with an aggregate fair value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a fair value of \$150,000 and (ii) a restricted stock unit award with a fair value of \$150,000 (calculating the value of such equity awards based on the grant date fair value there of for financial reporting purpose s).
-The shares subject to each such stock option will vest quarterly over one year following the date of grant, with the final tranche vesting upon the earlier of one year following the date of grant or the next annual meeting date, in each case subject to the Non-Employee Director's Continuous Service (as defined in the Plan) on each such vesting date.
-A new non-employe e director who join s the Board other than at the first Board meeting following the annual meeting of stockholders may be granted an annual award that is prorated for the portion of the year remaining until the next annual meeting of stockholders.
+2. Annual Grant: At the first Board meeting following each annual meeting of stockholders of the Company, each Non-Employee Director who continues to serve as a member of the Board following such stockholders meeting will be automatically, and without further action by the Board or Compensation Committee, granted the following two equity awards with an aggregate fair value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a fair value of \$150,000 and (ii) a restricted stock unit award with a fair value of \$150,000 (calculating the value of such equity awards based on the grant date fair value thereof for financial reporting purposes).
+The shares subject to each such stock option will vest quarterly over one year following the date of grant, with the final tranche vesting upon the earlier of one year following the date of grant or the next annual meeting date, and the restricted stock units will vest in full upon the earlier of one year following the date of grant or the next annual meeting date, in each case subject to the Non-Employee Director's Continuous Service (as defined in the Plan) on each such vesting date.
+A new non-employee director who joins the Board other than at the first Board meeting following the annual meeting of stockholders may be granted an annual award that is prorated for the portion of the year remaining until the next annual meeting of stockholders.